markusstocker/LaTeX101/README.md

 The difference between the `\citet` and `\citep` commands is for textual and parenthetical citations, respectively.
 In Section 1 you can try them both.
 These commands accept a comma separated list of keys.

+Build the document and note the added list of references.

 The first paragraph in Section 1 uses a further command, namely `\citeauthor` for the second reference to Wang et al.:  Try it out and see the difference.

 The Elsevier template suppresses the section title for the reference list.
 You can include it by adding the following command just after `\bibliographystyle`